 The department maintains a documented human osteology teaching collection amassed by the University of Iowa Carver College of Medicine and the Department of Anatomy and Cell Biology, and it holds a substantial documented human osteology research collection originally from Stanford University's medical school that is maintained jointly with the Office of the State Archaeologist.

-The University's exchange programs for Iowa students provide opportunities and some scholarships for study abroad.
+The university's exchange programs for students also provide opportunities and some scholarships for study abroad.

 The Department of Anthropology is in no way responsible for, nor has control of, the content of any external websites nor do we endorse any commercial products, services or websites.
 You should always research any opportunity thoroughly.